choripan-systems/bleExp/README.md

 sed -i s'/path-to-bleExp-folder/<path>/g' $HOME/.local/share/applications/bleExp.desktop
 ```

-For example, if your username is "jdoe" and you installed **bleExp** in the $HOME/Apps/bleExp folder, then the sed command to use would be:
+For example, if your username is "jdoe" and you installed **bleExp** in your $HOME/Apps/bleExp folder, then the sed command to use would be:

 ``` bash
 sed -i s'/path-to-bleExp-folder/\/home\/jdoe\/Apps\/bleExp/g' $HOME/.local/share/applications/bleExp.desktop
 ```

+> [!IMPORTANT]
-Notice that in some cases you may need to log out and log back in for the **bleExp** icon to show up in the app launcher panel.
+> In some cases you may need to log out and log back in for the **bleExp** icon to show up in the app launcher panel.

 In the image below you can see the icon listed in the lower-right corner inside the panel:

 ![GNOME app launch panel](./assets/gnome-app-launch-panel.png)